How to Pick Wild Mushrooms

 For us common folk the cultivation of edible mushrooms began in France in the 1600s.
 The trend soon spread to surrounding countries.
 Anyone who has visited the UK knows that mushrooms are a part of every proper English breakfast.

 Health benefits are likely behind the most recent surge in popularity.
 Mushrooms contain a wide variety of minerals and vitamins, very little carbohydrates, a solid dose of protein, and no sugars.

 Certain varieties are also considered valuable for lowering cholesterol, preventing cancer, stimulating the immune system, and neutralizing toxic residues in the body connected to the consumption of animal protein.

-Maybe we should all have a healthy helping of wild mushrooms with our juicy cottage steak!
+Maybe we should all have a healthy helping of wild mushrooms with every cottage meal!

 It’s easy to see why cottagers are getting into the mycological spirit.
-Foraged mushrooms have a flavour that is vastly superior to that of commercially grown ones, and a certain pride comes with eating something we have collected ourselves – even more so when we survive the event long enough to brag about it to our friends.
+Foraged mushrooms have a flavour that is vastly superior to that of ones grown commercially and a certain pride comes with eating something we have collected ourselves – even more so when we survive the event long enough to brag about it to our friends.

 There is also a financial benefit.
 Some of the popular varieties, such as morels, can fetch as much as $25 per kilogram.